 There was also a hole in the middle of the canvas, unconnected to the water damage.
 In some particularly severe cases of water damage, the wooden stretcher bars can swell and warp and cause distortions and tears in the canvas.

 The painting was first removed from the stretcher bars.
-After damage, they was no longer fit for purpose in supporting the canvas.
+After damage, they were no longer fit for purpose in supporting the canvas.

 Due to the degradation of the canvas and its increased fragility, the first treatment for the painting was re-lining using BEVA 371.
 Applying a new canvas to the back of the painting would provide the necessary strength and support in conjunction with procuring new wooden stretcher bars.